howardengelhart/thefacebook/README.md

 Send messages by instantiating a ```Message``` object and then the specific body (message) type you wish to send, and passing that body object to the Message's ```.send``` method.

+### GenericTemplate,  GenericTemplateElement
+Implementation of the send api's [Generic Template](https://developers.facebook.com/docs/messenger-platform/send-api-reference/generic-template).
+The Template is mostly a collection of GenericTemplateElements which can be passed as an array to the constructor, or added by accessing the templates ```.elements``` property (an Array).

 ```
 'use strict';